Kaiser Permanente: Organ transplant program

 In 2004, Northern California Kaiser Permanente initiated an in-house program for kidney transplantation.
 Prior to opening the transplant center, Northern California Kaiser patients would generally receive transplants at medical centers associated with the University of California (UC San Francisco and UC Davis).
 Upon opening the transplant center, Kaiser required that members who are transplant candidates in Northern California obtain services exclusively through its internal KP-owned transplant center.

 While it was in operation, the Kaiser program had a 100% survival rate, which is better than other transplant centers.
-However, patients who needed a kidney were less likely to be offered one.
+Patients who wanted a kidney were less likely to get one.
 Northern California Kaiser performed 56 transplants in 2005, and twice that many patients died while waiting for a kidney.
 At other California transplant centers, more than twice as many people received kidneys than died during the same period.
 Unlike other centers, the Kaiser program did not perform riskier transplants or use donated organs from elderly or other higher-risk people, which have worse outcomes.
 Northern California Kaiser closed the kidney transplant program in May 2006.
 As before, Northern California Kaiser now pays for pre-transplant care and transplants at other hospitals.
 This change affected approximately 2,000 patients.